Residential Zoned Land Tax

 Making a submission

-Any submissions can be made from Tuesday, 1 February 2024 until Monday, 1 April 2024 via one of the following methods:
+Any submissions can be made until Tuesday, 1 April 2025 via one of the following methods:

 • By email to rzlt@longfordcoco.ie (please include ‘Residential Zoned Land Tax Submission’ in subject box)